-Continuing the Flushing
+Flushing

-3. Start the engine then immediately open the water tap.
+To flush the exhaust cooling system, start the engine then immediately open the water tap.

+Certain components in the engine compartment may be very hot.
+Direct contact may result in skin burn.
 Do not touch any electrical parts or jet pump area when engine is running.

 CAUTION: Never flush a hot engine.
 Always start the engine before opening the water tap.
-Otherwise, water will back flow through the tuned pipe into the engine and may cause damage to internal parts.
 Open water tap immediately after engine is started to prevent overheating.

-4. Run the engine about 3 minutes at a fast idle around 3500 RPM.
+Run the engine about 20 seconds at a fast idle between 4000 - 5000 RPM.